ultralight-ux/Ultralight/README.md

 The virtual __GPUDriver__ interface is used to perform all rendering in Ultralight.

-Reference implementations for Direct3D11, OpenGL 3.2, Metal 2, and others are provided in the Framework code (see `deps/Framework/platform/` in the SDK).
+Reference implementations for Direct3D11, OpenGL 3.2, Metal 2, and others are provided in the AppCore code (see `deps/AppCore/src/` in the SDK).

 ```cpp
 class UExport GPUDriver